-The first step involves looking at your current security protocols.
-Layering your security capabilities is the best approach, because hackers will have to infiltrate multiple safeguards before accessing any sensitive data.
-Tools such as firewalls, encryption, secure file sharing and antivirus software all protect sensitive data from falling into the wrong hands.
+The first step is looking at your current security protocols.
+Layering your security capabilities is the best approach because hackers will have to infiltrate multiple safeguards before accessing any sensitive data.
+Tools such as firewalls, encryption, secure file-sharing software and top antivirus software protect sensitive data from falling into the wrong hands.

 Improper configuration and weak security procedures are a growing cause of cloud data breaches.
 These types of leaks are often overlooked because they usually occur because of insiders and because companies assume the cloud service providers (CSPs) will protect their data.
 In fact, based on the shared responsibility model, the user is responsible for the security in the cloud, not the CSPs.

-The more layers of security you can add, the more you can secure your data.
-As with cloud technology, limit employee access with special codes and biometrics.
+The more layers of security you can add, the more protected your data will be.
+As with cloud technology, limit employee access with unique codes and biometrics.
 Only essential employees should have access to sensitive company data.

 Your data security depends on employees understanding your policies and procedures.
 Clearly define password requirements, user access rules and any other security measures.
 Give examples of different scenarios people use to gain information.
 Alert employees about telephone callers requesting personal or business information.

 Although many people can spot email scams when they read them, teach employees to recognize less obvious ones, like phishing, where emails appear to have come from official companies but instead contain malware.
 View any request for sensitive information as suspicious and warn employees not to click on email attachments or links.
 In other words, if you did not ask for the document, don’t open it.
 Hackers and thieves are inventive, so alert your staff of any new schemes you hear about.